galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 At this step, you obtained a dataset collection containing one RData file per sample, with independent lists of ions.
 Although this is already a nice result, what you may want now is to get all this files together to identify which are the shared ions between samples.
 To do so, XCMS provides a function that is called *groupChromPeaks* (or group).
 But before proceeding to this grouping step, first you need to group your individual RData files into a single one.
-And by the way you may also want to get a grasp of your samples' chromatograms before going any further (note that you can also plot chromatograms *before* even performing you chromatographic peak detection).

 ## Merge the different samples in one dataset

-A dedicated tool exist to merge the different RData files into a single one: **xcms findChromPeaks Merger**.
+A dedicated tool exists to merge the different RData files into a single one: **xcms findChromPeaks Merger**.
 Although you can simply take as input your dataset collection alone, the module also provides de possibility to take into account a sampleMetadata file.
 Indeed, depending of your analytical sequence, you may want to treat part of your samples a different way when proceeding to the grouping step *xcms groupChromPeaks (group)*.